andrejbauer/formalized-mathematics-in-lean/formath/07-project-setup.md

 ##### What is going on?

-(It is also safe to ignore this section and just hope that all happens automagically.)
+(It is safe to ignore this section and just hope that all happens automagically.)

 The online documentation is created through [GitHub Actions](https://docs.github.com/en/actions).
 These are scripts that run on GitHub servers when you push files, or trigger them manually.
 The `leanblueprint` program sets up an action